Eviction¶

 How It Works¶

-ToolReturnPartmessages - If a tool output exceeds the token limit (chars / 4), it:
+after_tool_executechecks the result size - If the result exceeds the token limit (chars / 4), it:

 - Saves the full output to a file in the backend (

-/large_tool_results/{id}) - Replaces the message with a preview showing head/tail lines + file path
+/large_tool_results/{id}) - Returns a preview showing head/tail lines + file path instead

 - The agent can then use